 If you are using IIS7+ you may bump into this slightly different error:

 The request filtering module is configured to deny a request that exceeds the request content length.

-'maxAllowedContentLength' is measured in bytes, so 20MB would now be, '20971520'.
-These solutions will probably make the timeout error occur less frequently, but it's still a shit solution for content editors.
-One of my strong philosophies when building a website, is that creating a slick and easy back-end that content editors are happy with, is key to how the company perceives the success of a project.
-If the people who work with the CMS hate it, the whole company will know about it.
+Custom Validation.
+The second approach to avoid this error is via validation.
+One of my strong philosophies when building a website is that creating a slick and easy back-end that content editors are happy with, is a key part of implementing a successful CMS project.
+If the content editors are not happy with your solution, the whole company will know about it 😕.